-Ref Product Element Activities Duration Timeline Deliverables Stakeholder Engagement Approval Α Support implementation of QM including CUSC modification, and Provide any support needed to progress CUSC modification.
-Ongoing Jan - Dec 21 N/A N/A N/A development of connection offer terms Provide support across DNOs on other aspect to ensure consistent approaches to QM.
+Ref Product Element Activities Duration Timeline Deliverables Stakeholder Engagement Approval A Support implementation of QM including CUSC modification, and Provide any support needed to progress CUSC modification.
+Ongoing Jan - Dec 21 N/A N/A N/A с development of connection offer terms Provide support across DNOs on other aspect to ensure consistent approaches to QM.
 6 months Jan - Jun 21 В Undertake review of how DNOs are promoting flexible resources in the connections queue Undertake review of how DNOs are promoting flexible resources in the connections queue.
 Identify any areas for improvement, opportunities for standardisation (through contractualisation or otherwise) or any barriers.
-2 months May - Jun 21 Proposal for any next steps to further standardise promotion of flexible resources in the connections queue.
 Identify any further steps needed for improvement.
-3 months Jul - Sep 21 (Sep 21)
+2 months 3 months May - Jun 21 Jul - Sep 21 Draft implementation plan and Open letter including a stakeholder engagement plan.
+(Feb 21) Updated user guide with agreed wording across all companies (Jun 21) Proposal for any next steps to further standardise promotion of flexible resources in the connections queue.
+(Sep 21)